 Known as America’s oldest city, St. Augustine, Florida, has an unparalleled history and all the museums, historic buildings and points of interest to go along with it!
 But there’s so much more to this town than educational spots.
 You’ll find plenty of unique, fun and downright thrilling things to do in St. Augustine to entertain even the most hard-to-please members of your family – teens and tweens.

 Teens and tweens are a picky bunch.
-How do you find the right balance between fun, education and a little R&R when traveling with the 11-16 year old set?
-That’s a question I asked on a recent trip to Florida’s Historic Coast with my son.
+How do you find the right balance between fun, education and a little R&R when visiting St. Augustine with teens?

-But I needn’t have worried.
-In St. Augustine, you really can have it all!
+There’s no need to worry!
+In St. Augustine, you really can have it all.
 Beaches, history, unique dining experiences, plenty of thrills and even some chills are all fun things to do in St. Augustine with teens.

 On your family beach vacation to St. Augustine, check out these things to do with teens and ensure you never hear the words “I’m bored.”